 Although the balancing process ultimately is a function for the court, Eighth Circuit case law indicates that subsidiary factual issues must be submitted to the jury.
 For example, in McGee v.
 South Pemiscot School Dist., 712 F.2d 339, 342 (8th Cir.
 1983), the court stated that “[i]t was for the jury to decide whether the [plaintiff’s] letter [to the editor] created disharmony between McGee and his immediate supervisors.”
 Likewise, in Lewis v.
 Harrison School Dist., 805 F.2d 310, 315 (8th Cir.
 1986), the Eighth Circuit ruled that it was error for the trial court to disregard the jury’s special interrogatory findings on certain balancing issues.
 In Shands v.
 City of Kennett, 993 F.2d 1337 (8th Cir.
 1993), the court stated that:

 Any underlying factual disputes concerning whether the plaintiff’s speech is protected . . . should be submitted to the jury through special interrogatories or special verdict forms.
+Gustilo v.
+Hennepin Healthcare System, Inc., 122 F.4th 1012, 1019 (8th Cir.
+2024).
 For example, the jury should decide factual questions such as the nature and substance of the plaintiff’s speech activity, and whether the speech created disharmony in the work place.
 The trial court should then combine the jury’s factual findings with its legal conclusions in determining whether the plaintiff’s speech is protected.

 Id. at 1342-43 (citations omitted).
 Accordingly, this model instruction may be supplemented with a set of special interrogatories or it may require modification to elicit specific jury findings on critical balancing issues such as “disharmony.”
 See Model Instruction 13.91 n.2.
 The use of these special interrogatories was approved in Cook v.
 Tadros, 312 F.3d 386, 388 (8th Cir.
 2002).
 Although the plaintiff appears to have the burden of proof as to whether the speech was “constitutionally protected,” see Cox v.
 Miller County R-1 School Dist., 951 F.2d 927, 931 (8th Cir.
 1991) and Stever v.
 Independent School Dist.
 No. 625, 943 F.2d 845, 849-50 (8th Cir.
 1991), it is unclear whether the plaintiff bears the burden of proof as to each subsidiary factor.

-When the trial court submits special interrogatories to the jury, it bears emphasis that the ultimate decision as to whether the plaintiff’s speech was protected is a question of law for the court.
+When the trial court submits special interrogatories to the jury, the ultimate decision as to whether the plaintiff’s speech was protected remains a question of law for the court.
 E.g., Lewis v.
 Harrison School Dist., 805 F.2d 310, 312-13 (8th Cir.
 1986) (trial court erred in following jury’s finding that speech did not address matter of public concern); Bowman v.
 Pulaski County Special School Dist., 723 F.2d 640, 644-45 (8th Cir.
 1983) (the plaintiff’s speech was protected even though it “contributed to the turmoil” at the workplace).
 It also bears emphasis that the defendant’s reasonable perception of the critical events is controlling; the jury cannot be allowed to substitute its judgment as to what “really happened” for the honest and reasonable belief of the defendant.
 Waters v.
 Churchill, 511 U.S. 661 (1994.)

 Balancing and Qualified Immunity